The Ly$\alpha$ and Continuum Origins Survey. III. Investigating the Link between Galaxy Morphology, Merger Properties

-Finally, we look at the properties of secure mergers and galaxies with low merger vote fraction.
-Figure \ref{fig:merg_histprop} displays histograms of the merger and low merger vote fraction galaxies for various galaxy properties, including the stellar mass, star formation rate and star formation rate surface density, oxygen abundance, dust extinction, redshift, O32, UV $\beta$ slope, F165LP $r_{50}$, \fesclya, \fesc\ and LyC luminosity.
-The values are obtained from \cite{Flury2022a} for most properties, and \cite{LeReste2025} for $r_{50}$ and $\Sigma SFR$ (with star formation rate measured using $H\beta$ fluxes).
-We note the F165LP $r_{50}$ values are different from those obtained with \texttt{statmorph} presented above as they employ different segmentation maps using integration in circular radii and a custom script.
-We run Kolmogorov-Smirnov (KS) tests using the \texttt{scipy} function \texttt{kstest} on all the properties, to assess whether or not the samples are statistically different.
-We find that the samples differ in a statistically significant ($p<1.35e-3$) manner only in terms of their UV sizes $r_{50}$.
+Finally, we examine the properties of secure mergers and galaxies with low merger vote fraction, to assess if robust mergers in LaCOS have particular properties.
+Figure \ref{fig:merg_histprop} displays histograms of the merger and low merger vote fraction galaxies for various galaxy properties, including the stellar mass, star formation rate and star formation rate surface density, oxygen abundance, dust extinction, redshift, O32, UV $\beta$ slope, F165LP $r_{50,circ}$, \fesclya, \fesc\ and LyC luminosity.
+The values are obtained from \cite{Flury2022a} for most properties, and \cite{LeReste2025} for $r_{50,circ}$ and $\Sigma SFR$ (with star formation rate measured using $H\beta$ fluxes).
+We note the F165LP $r_{50,circ}$ values are different from those obtained with \texttt{statmorph} presented above as they employ different segmentation maps using integration in circular radii and a custom script.
+We run K-S tests on all the property distributions, to assess whether or not the robust merger and low-merger vote fraction samples are statistically different.
+For properties with upper limits (\fesc, and $L_{LyC}$), we instead run Mantel log rank tests with Kaplan Meier survival function \citep{Kaplan-Meier1958,Mantel1966}, using the code developed in \cite{Flury2024}.
+We find that the samples differ in a statistically significant ($p<1.35\times 10^{-3}$) manner only in terms of their UV sizes $r_{50,circ}$ ($p=1\times10^{-4}$) and their LyC luminosity ($p=2\times10^{-4}$).
 Robust mergers and non-mergers differ tentatively ($1.35e-3<p<0.05$) for $\Sigma SFR$, the $O_{32}$ line ratio, the stellar mass, and metallicity as traced by the oxygen abundance.
-Specifically, robust galaxy mergers tend to have larger $r_{50}$ (and hence, marginally lower $\Sigma SFR$), marginally lower $O_{32}$ line ratios, marginally larger stellar masses and marginally larger metallicities.
+Specifically, robust galaxy mergers tend to have larger $r_{50,circ}$ (and hence, marginally lower $\Sigma SFR$), larger $L_{LyC}$, marginally lower $O_{32}$ line ratios, marginally larger stellar masses and marginally larger metallicities.